bad-noodles/stack.wez/README.md

 ## Why use it?

 Ideal for when you need multiple panes but want to focus on one at a time - like having your editor in one pane, tests in another, and logs in a third.

+## Limitations

+Wezterm does not provide an API for closing a pane, and the default behaviour when closing one via the keybindings will take you out of zoom mode.
+I am still to find a solution for closing a pane and keeping the zoomed in state.